nz-is/3D-Object-Tracking/README.md

 <img src="images/lidar_detection.png" width="1232" height="369" />

 The reason is twofold.
 It could be because of the Lidar high resolution which makes it able to capture the curved edges of the vehicle which we are not interested in for this application.
-As the mean x-direction was used to compute of TTC, measurements are prone to outliers.
+And two, As the mean x-direction was used to compute of TTC, measurements are prone to outliers.
 Calculated mean shifted far away than the actual closest point which will estimate more time for collision as the preceding vehicle get more far away.
 We could mitigate this by incorporating the uncertainty and the motion model has not been incorporated into the system such as the Kalman Filter to reduce such errorneuos result from the noisy measurements.

 Tables below summarizes the performance of several combinations of different detectors and descriptors.
 Several evaluation metrics are employed as presented in the columns of the table.
 To evaluate the performance of Camera and Lidar TTC, the mean abs difference between both (Camera and lidar) has been used.